-Management of current and future assets is our core business.
+Mangement of current and future assets is our core business

 Underpinning our approach to asset management are a number of key principles, including making the network safe for employees and the community, delivering on customer promises, ensuring network performance meets required standards and maintaining a competitive cost structure.

-As cost of-living pressures increase, many of our customers continue to tell us their primary concern is affordability and that we shouldn't spend any more than is necessary on maintaining, operating, and upgrading our network.
-Engagement is important to us and this has brought energy inclusion and vulnerability' as well as 'economic development and jobs' to the foreground.
-This year's engagements have been mainly centred around our regulatory proposals for 2025-30 and the conversations we are having with our customers and stakeholders to obtain their insights to help shape our investment plans.
+As cost-of-living pressures increase, many of our customers continue to tell us their primary concerns are safety and affordability and that we shouldn't spend any more than is necessary on maintaining, operating, and upgrading our network.
+Engagement is important to us and this has brought 'energy inclusion and vulnerability' as well as 'economic development and jobs' to the foreground.
+Our most recent engagements have been mainly centred around our regulatory proposals for 2025-30 and the conversations we are having with our customers and stakeholders to obtain their insights to help shape our investment plans.